Fairfax, California: Culture

 In the mid-1960s, a softball game between Jefferson Airplane and the Grateful Dead took place at Central Field (also known as Contratti Park), a public downtown baseball field.

 Irving Berlin used to serenade from a treetop piano at Pastori's Hotel, formerly Bird's Nest Glen, the home of Lord Charles Snowden Fairfax, and later known as the Marin Town & Country Club.

 The popularity of outdoor hot tubs soared after Al Garvey designed his own redwood hot tub in July 1966, installed outside Al and Barbara Garvey's home on Scenic Road on the hillside leading up to Fairfax Manor.
 The Garvey hot tub was used by hundreds of people in the first few months, including jazz musician John Handy, eccentric architect Roger Somers and sex worker/feminist Margo St. James.
 Barbara Garvey said, "We decided to make the hot tub a social enterprise and started throwing parties."
 Soon, many others had hot tubs of their own.
 The social fashion of hot-tubbing with friends became connected with Marin County culture and style.

+Fairfax is a popular destination for mountain bikers and road cyclists due to its proximity to Mount Tamalpais.
+In 2015, Joe Breeze and other members of the Mountain Bike Hall of Fame founded the Marin Museum of Bicycling in downtown Fairfax.
+The museum hosts one of the largest collections of bicycles on the west coast.

 Politics

+In 2009 Fairfax Town Council became the fourth Green Party majority town council in US history.
+Three out of five council members registered Green.

 In 2017, Fairfax had 5,602 registered voters.
 Of those, 3,726 (66.5%) are registered Democrats, 370 (6.6%) are registered Republicans, 1,528 (27.3%) have declined to state a political party and 155 (2.8%) are registered with the Green Party.

-In the 2016 US presidential election, Hillary Clinton received 85.43% of the vote, and Donald Trump received 7.63% of the vote.
+Most of Fairfax is zoned for one-story and two-story buildings.
+Attempts to permit more housing in the town have been rejected by NIMBY citizens in referendums.
+In 2025, citizens launched a recall effort against mayor Lisel Blash after she approved a six-story 243-unit apartment building in town as part of efforts to comply with California state law.

+Education

+Fairfax is in the Ross Valley Elementary School District and the Tamalpais Union High School District.